 What kind of training can we offer you?

-The model for training that we will follow will be primarily focused on training in the classroom as well as having regular focused training days delivered through the University of Sussex.
+The model for training that we will follow will be primarily focused on training in the classroom as well as having regular focused training days delivered through the University of Sussex or the University of Brighton.
 We also believe it is important to be an innovative environment where you are supported and challenged to reach your potential professionally.

-St Richard’s will be delivering all training in conjunction with the University of Sussex and other key partners.
+St Richard’s, as the lead school, or your placement school will be delivering all training in conjunction with the Universities and other key partners.

 What are the entry criteria?